xkunwu/depth-hand/code/README.md

 This is the key to understand the data preprocessing work flow.

 ## FAQ
-##### Q: There are only a few prepared data shared online?
+##### Q: Only a few prepared data shared online?
-A: The prepared data is huge, but my internet bandwidth is limited.
+A: The prepared data is huge, but my internet bandwidth is limited, my online storage limit is low.
 I would suggest you just run the data preprocessing locally - it's multi-threaded, so actually quite fast if you have a good CPU with many cores.

 ##### Q: The prepared data is too HUGE!
 A: Agreed.
 But HDF5 format is already doing good job on compression.
 Given that the storage is much cheaper than our precious time waiting for training, I would bear with it right now.